hfhbd/testing-coroutines/README.md

 Collecting on MainThread is still required up to Kotlin 1.7.20.
 Swift 5.5 async/await and the new `AsyncStream` allows comfortable usage.

-Using Kotlin 1.7.20 and `kotlin.native.binary.objcExportSuspendFunctionLaunchThreadRestriction=none`, using the MainThread is not required anymore.
+With Kotlin 1.7.20 and `kotlin.native.binary.objcExportSuspendFunctionLaunchThreadRestriction=none`, using the MainThread is not required anymore.

 ## Building